N1ckP3rsl3y/TheBubbleBots/Deliverables/Report 4.md

    Tyler C: Getting all members together and each member substainstally contributing to conversation as well as the deliverables.

    Ibrahim H: Getting everyone together and everyone being engaged and contributing to our meeting.

+   Elian Z: Everyone was there during the meeting and we all got everything done.

 5. Failures